It’s important to use a travel planning checklist to help you stay focused and organized from start to finish.

 5. Book Your Accommodations

 The type of accommodation you select is based on how much you are willing to pay and the level of comfort you want.
-Options include hotels, hostels, rental apartments/condos (Airbnb), B&Bs, campgrounds and more.
+Options include hotels, hostels, rental apartments/condos (VRBO and Airbnb), B&Bs, campgrounds and more.

 Start with your preferred search site, research two or three other websites, and finally check the hotel’s website or call as hotels will often match rates.